Get started with the RudderStack Group API call.

 Here is a sample payload for the

 group call has the following fields in addition to the Common fields:

-group call that add more context to the group.
-Some example of traits include the number of employees in the group, name of the industry the group is a part of, or the website of the group.
+group call that adds more context to the group.
+Some example of traits include the number of employees, name of the industry, or the website of the group.

 RudderStack has some reserved traits that it handles in special ways.
 These are listed in the table below:

 The group's street address.
-This can optionally contain either/all of the following fields:
+This can optionally contain any or all of the following fields:

 Date of the group's account creation.
 We recommend using the ISO-8601 date string format.